nkorobkov/nkorobkov.github.io/projects/virus.md

     - A base is considered to be active if it is in contact (vertically, horizontally or diagonally) with another active base or virus of your color.
 6. You can only make steps at cells that are in contact with your active bases or viruses.
 7. You lose the game if you have no valid moves.

+*you can see the same rules in more detail on the project site itself <viruswar.nkorobkov.com>*